nyc-crh/site/content/key-concepts/_index.md

 Because these institutions are created within historically marginalized communities, and because people choose to join them - rather than being required by others to do so - we do not apply the term “segregated” to these spaces.

-[^54]: Barbara Ransby, *Ella Baker and the Black Freedom Movement: A Radical Democratic Vision* (Chapel Hill: University of North Carolina Press, 2003); [Russell Rickford, “Black Power as Educational Renaissance: The Harlem Landscape,” in *Educating Harlem*, ed.
-Ansley Erickson and Ernest Morrell (New York: Columbia University Press, 2019), 210-233](https://ansleyerickson.github.io/book/); Russell Rickford, *We Are an African People: Independent Education, Black Power, and Radical Imagination* (New York: Oxford University Press, 2016); Mark Winston-Griffith and Max Friedman, *School Colors*, Season 1, produced by Brooklyn Deep, podcast, [https://www.schoolcolorspodcast.com/brooklyn](https://www.schoolcolorspodcast.com/brooklyn); [S.O.
+[^54]: Ransby, *Ella Baker*; [Rickford, “Black Power as Educational Renaissance](https://ansleyerickson.github.io/book/); Russell Rickford, *We Are an African People: Independent Education, Black Power, and Radical Imagination* (New York: Oxford University Press, 2016); Mark Winston-Griffith and Max Friedman, [*School Colors*, Season 1](https://www.schoolcolorspodcast.com/brooklyn); [S.O.
 F.E.D.
 U.P.
-Handbook for the Disabled Students of Brooklyn College, CUNY](/topics/seeking-equity-for-disabled-students/physical-access/sofedup-handbook/); Brianna DiGiovanni, “Deaf New York City Spaces,” ArcGIS StoryMaps, October 19, 2020, [https://storymaps.arcgis.com/stories/32b9eaed718947d9b647447830b41cbc](https://storymaps.arcgis.com/stories/32b9eaed718947d9b647447830b41cbc)
+Handbook for the Disabled Students of Brooklyn College, CUNY](/topics/seeking-equity-for-disabled-students/physical-access/sofedup-handbook/); DiGiovanni, [“Deaf New York City Spaces,”](https://storymaps.arcgis.com/stories/32b9eaed718947d9b647447830b41cbc).

 </details>